Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

 Regardless of any result your meditation is meant to achieve, overtime you’ll notice an increased sense of self-awareness.
 I always tell my clients, “If you aren’t learning anything about yourself through meditation, then you aren’t doing it right”.
 Meditation is also about understanding your strengths, weaknesses, thinking patterns, emotions and so on.

-Photo of Rebecca Michelle, an online mindfulness meditation teacher who is standing by the sea wearing dark blue leggings, sandals and a brown tank top.
+Photo of Rebecca Michelle, an private meditation coach who is standing by the sea wearing dark blue leggings, sandals and a brown tank top.
 She also has a beige hat on.

 Now that we know some reasons why people think meditation is a waste of time, let’s get into why it’s worth it!